ThunderboltMonkey/BigData/README.md

 # BigData

-This is the Big Data repository, here we'll be uploading all the work for the class.
+This is the development branch, this actually was updated as the default branch so we'll be working on this instead of the master branch.